TRANSLATIONAL TEAM SCIENCE AWARDS

 TTSA awards will be made jointly with NC TraCS pilot funding.
 For teams led by SOM PIs, the SOM will provide the funding match for TraCS funds.
 For other teams led by non-SOM PIs, matched funds should be provided by other appropriate units.
 Review of phase I and phase II applications (defined below) will be done by the NC TraCS review panel with equal consideration for early to late stage translational studies.

-Concept proposals will be accepted for the current cycle through December 8, 2015.
+Concept proposals will be accepted for the next cycle in Fall 2016.
 Please see the TTSA RFP for a description of the program and guidelines for submission.

 OTHER INTERNAL FUNDING OPPORTUNITIES